2025 Ýokary Liga

-The 2025 Ýokary Liga is the 33rd edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.
+The 2025 Ýokary Liga was the 33rd edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.
 FK Arkadag entered the season as the two-time defending champions, having won their 2nd consecutive league title in the previous season.

 Season events

 Prior to the start of the league season, it was announced that eight teams would participate in the season, beginning on 4 March.